mistweaverco/kulala.nvim/docs/docs/usage/public-methods.md

 ### from_curl

 `require('kulala').from_curl()` parse the cURL command from the clipboard and write the HTTP spec into current buffer.
-It is useful for importing requests from other tools like browsers.
+It's useful for importing requests from other tools like browsers.

 ### close

 `require('kulala').close()` closes the kulala window and also the current buffer.

-> (it will not close the current buffer, if it is not a `.http` or `.rest` file)
+> (it'll not close the current buffer, if it's not a `.http` or `.rest` file)

 ### toggle_view

 `require('kulala').toggle_view()` toggles between
 the `body` and `headers` view of the last run request.

-Persists across restarts.

 ### search

 `require('kulala').search()` searches for all `.http` and `.rest` files in the current working directory.

 It tries to load up a telescope prompt to select a file or fallback to using `vim.ui.select`.

 ### jump_prev